nibavs/nibavs/README.md

 ## Hi there 👋

+I'm a student from NSTU.
+Wanna be fullstack dev.
+-Java
+-Spring
+-PostgreSQL
+-JavaScript
+-React

 <!--
 **nibavs/nibavs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.